Black pride in the Holy Land

 Yasser Quos also insists that modern Palestinians’ grasp of the institution of has been affected by the far better-known American context.
 “I’ve always said that Spartacus was not black, and he was the first rebel in the slaves’ revolt,” he notes.

 In previous centuries, whites were perhaps as likely to wind up as slaves as were blacks, especially if they ended up on the losing side in a war.
 In addition, though slavery is an abhorrent institution, in the ancient world, many slaves held high status as teachers, doctors, ministers and elite warriors.
-For instance, Egypt was ruled for centuries, and enjoyed one of its golden ages, under the rule of an elite military caste of slaves known as the Mamalik.
+For instance, was ruled for centuries, and enjoyed one of its golden ages, under the rule of an elite military caste of slaves known as the Mamalik.

 Quos also holds that the discrimination faced by African-Palestinians is largely unrelated to race and is mostly isolated to the area of marriage.
 “The problem for African-Palestinians is more to do with class than colour,” he explains.
 “Palestinian society went from being feudal to become bourgeois.
 Marriage used to be brokered on the basis of the property the two families entering it owned.
 Even today, marriage is generally not between individuals but between families of the same class.”